K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

  -  Set **App Launch Status**. <br>
  -  Upload file in case of user app being used. <br>

-5. Click “Create User App” or “Create Sample App” to complete creating app development environment.
+5. Click “Create User App” or “Create Sample App” to complete creating an app development environment.

 ### <div id='32'/> 3.2.1.2.1.2.
 Modify Application Name
-1. Click ① sub menu of the application of the application to rename in the list and click ② "Change App Name".
+1. Click ① sub-menu of the application to rename in the list and click ② "Change App Name".
 ![3-2-1-2-2-4-0]

-2. Enter new name of the application.
-Click "Change" to complete application name change.
+2. Enter the new name of the application.
+Click "Change" to complete the application name change.
 ![3-2-1-2-2-4-1]

 ### <div id='33'/> 3.2.1.2.1.3.
 Run/ Stop Application
-1. Click ① sub menu of the application to stop then click ②“Stop”(■) or “Run"(▶).
+1. Click ① sub-menu of the application to stop then click ②“Stop”(■) or “Run"(▶).
 ![3-2-1-2-2-3-0]

 2. Enter the name of the application to run.
 Click the "Stop" button to stop running the application.
 ![3-2-1-2-2-3-1]

 ### <div id='34'/> 3.2.1.2.1.4.
 Delete Application
-1. Click  ① sub menu of the application to delete from the list and click ②“Delete”.
+1. Click  ① sub-menu of the application to delete from the list and click ②“Delete”.
 ![3-2-1-2-2-5-0]

-2. Click the "Delete" button on the confirm pop-up to complete the application deletion.
+2. Click the "Delete" button on the confirmation pop-up to complete the application deletion.
 ![3-2-1-2-2-5-1]

 ### <div id='36'/> 3.2.1.2.2.
 Service Management
 ![3-2-1-2-3-0]

 ### <div id='37'/> 3.2.1.2.2.1.
 Create Service
-1. Click "Dashboard" menu to go to the Dashboard page.
+1. Click the "Dashboard" menu to go to the Dashboard page.
 Set the organization and space of the dashboard, and select the Application tab menu.
 ![3-2-1-2-1-4-0]

-2. Click ① "+" to proceed to catalog menu.
+2. Click ① "+" to proceed to the catalog menu.
 ![3-2-1-2-1-4-1]

-3. Click ① App development Environment from catalog list.
+3. Click ① App development Environment from the catalog list.
 Select ② Service Environment to create.
 ![3-2-2-4-0]

-4. Enter the necessary inputs to create service.
+4. Enter the necessary inputs to create a service.
 ![3-2-2-4-1]

- -  Choose location from **Location List**. <br>
+ -  Choose a location from **Location List**. <br>
- -  Choose organization from **Organization List**. <br>
+ -  Choose an organization from **Organization List**. <br>
  -  Choose space from **Space List**. <br>
  -  Enter **Service Name**.  <br>
  -  Enter **Service Parameter**.
 (Appears only when service parameter is required.)  <br>
  -  Choose an app to connect from **App List** or click ‘Start without connecting an app’. <br>
  -  Select Service Plan from **Service Specification Selection List**. <br>

-5. Click "Create”  button to complete creating.
+5. Click the "Create”  button to complete creating.
 ![3-2-2-4-2]

 ### <div id='38'/> 3.2.1.2.2.2.
 Modify Service Name
-1. Click ① sub menu of the service to rename and click ② "Modify Service".
+1. Click ① sub-menu of the service to rename and click ② "Modify Service".
 ![3-2-1-2-3-4-0]

 2. Enter the new name of the service.
-Click "Change" button to complete the service name change.
+Click the "Change" button to complete the service name change.
 ![3-2-1-2-3-4-1]

 ### <div id='39'/> 3.2.1.2.2.4.
 Delete Service
-1. Click ① sub menu of the service to delete from the list and click ②“delete”.
+1. Click ① sub-menu of the service to delete from the list and click ②“delete”.
 ![3-2-1-2-3-5-0]

-2. Click “Delete” button on the confirm pop-up to complete deletion of the service.
+2. Click the “Delete” button on the confirmation pop-up to complete the deletion of the service.
 ![3-2-1-2-3-5-1]

 ### <div id='40'/> 3.2.1.2.3.1.
-Create User Provided Service
+Create User-Provided Service
 1. Click “Create User Provided”.
 ![3-2-1-2-3-3-0]

 2. Enter Service Name, Credentials, and Syslog Drain URL.
-Click “Create” button to complete creating User Provided Service.
+Click the “Create” button to complete creating User Provided Service.
 ![3-2-1-2-3-3-1]

 ### <div id='41'/> 3.2.1.2.3.2.
 Modify User Provided Service
-1. Click ① sub menu of the User Provided Service to rename from the list and click ② "Modify Service".
+1. Click ① sub-menu of the User Provided Service to rename from the list and click ② "Modify Service".
 ![userprovide-service]

-2. Enter Service Name, Credentials, and Syslog Drain URL of the service to modify.Click “Modify” button from the confirm pop-up to complete User Provided Service Modification.
+2. Enter the Service Name, Credentials, and Syslog Drain URL of the service to modify.
+Click the “Modify” button from the confirm pop-up to complete User Provided Service Modification.
 ![userprovide-service2]

 ### <div id='42'/> 3.2.1.2.3.3.
 Delete User Provided Service
-1. Click ① sub menu of the User Provided Service to delete from the list and click  ②“Delete”.
+1. Click ① sub-menu of the User Provided Service to delete from the list and click  ②“Delete”.
 ![userprovide-del]

-2. Click the "Delete" button on the confirm pop-up to complete the deletion of the User Provided service.
+2. Click the "Delete" button on the confirmation pop-up to complete the deletion of the User Provided service.
 ![userprovide-del2]

 ### <div id='43'/> 3.2.1.3.
 Application